ryanwspears/C_SharpLiveProject/README.md

 Repo for my C# Live Project at The Tech Academy.
 It utilizes the C# language and the .NET framework.
 Visual Studio was the IDE that was used.

 ## Overview
 My task for this project was to work alongside my fellow classmates to build a website for a Theater in Portland, OR.
+I was tasked with designing aand implementing a number of features.
+The first task was to style the Home Page per the clients request.
+This was done using simple HTML and CSS.
+Next, I was to create an entity model for calendar events that could be scheduled, and create the CRUD pages for it.
+Entity Framework made this a very simple task.
+After that, I had to link the calendar events to the production class.
+This was accomplished with a one-to-many relationship between the two classes where one production can have many calendar events.
+Then I was tasked with redesigning and styling the rental requests page.
+The previous design had the data displayed in a simple table.
+My job was to have the data display in an accordion.
+This one was a bit of a challenge, but was eventually overcome by some quick research.
+Lastly, I had to implement a way to only show current rental requests until the user clicked a button to show the expired requests.
+I had a tough time with this one, but like any other challenge it was quickly overcome.
+The solution was just a matter of using jQuery to handle the button function.

 - [Home Page](#home-page)
 - [Calendar Events](#calendar-events)
 - [Rental Requests](#rental-requests)